felixheck/hapi-auth-keycloak/README.md

 **Features**
 - It's now possible to register multiple strategies with the same scheme `keycloak-jwt`

-**Breaking Changes**
-- `apiKey.url` not longer accepts placeholders

 **Changes**
 - `name` is a new unique strategy-related option.
-There's a default, so it's only required in case of multiple registered strategies.
+- `apiKey.url` not longer accepts placeholders
 - The [option](#api) setup changed.
 All plugin-related options are used as defaults for [strategy-related options][strategy-options].
+- Even though every strategy-related option can also set via the plugin options, `apiKey` can only be set once in the plugin options.

-In case of multiple registered strategies, use at least a different `name` option in each strategy. `apiKey` options cannot be overridden.
+In case of multiple registered strategies for this scheme:
+- Use at least a different `name` option in each strategy.
-- `server.kjwt.validate` requires `name` as second argument in case of multiple registered strategies
+- `server.kjwt.validate` requires `name` as second argument

 ## Developing and Testing
 First you have to install all dependencies: